Matthew-Mosior/fasta-region-inspector/README.md

         ...
       ```
   - The rest of the command-line arguments are replaced with appropriate compact nested mappings (see [Example 2.12 Compact Nested Mapping](https://yaml.org/spec/1.2.2/#chapter-2-language-overview))
+- Switching from the Copying Collector GC to the Non-Moving GC